ArsenLabovich/resume/README.md

 ---

 ## 💡 About Me
-I am an energetic and motivated student at the Slovak University of Technology with a passion for Java programming.
-I have already satisfied 11 clients by providing them with custom solutions tailored to their specific needs.
-Eager to grow as a Software Developer, I am dedicated to learning and tackling challenges to create innovative solutions.
-I’m excited to continue developing my skills and pursue opportunities in the field of software development.
+I am an experienced Junior Developer with about  1 year of experience, specializing in web and desktop applications using Java, Spring Boot, JavaFX, and various other technologies.
+I have worked on various small and medium-sized projects.
+My goal is to work in a team that develops innovative solutions and allows me to grow my skills in new technologies.
+I learn very quickly, value effective teamwork, and  am always focused on achieving results.

 ---